EllaBrands/stanDev/Developer-Process.md

 **Master branch:** The `master` branch is always at our most recent, production-ready release.
 Only production-ready releases should be pushed to this branch.
 Each point on this branch will be tagged with the most recent version number.

 **Development branch:** The `develop` branch is the current working branch for development integration.
-We require this branch to pass all unit tests so that all development branches may branch from it.
+We require this branch to pass all unit tests (detailed below) so that all development branches may branch from it.
 To enforce the functional state of the development branch, all pushes to it will be mediated by pull request.
 Before a pull request is merged with the development branch, the unit tests, distribution tests and model tests must pass.

 #### 2.2 Non-Permanent Branches